Dr Dave Moffat

 Faculty of Arts, Humanities and Business

-David Moffat is a postdoctoral researcher on the RadioMe project.
+David Moffat is a lecturer in Sound and Music Computing.
+He is also a collaborator on the RadioMe project.
 His research focuses is on intelligent and assistive mixing and audio production tools through the implementation of semantic tools and machine learning.He previously worked as a postdoc within the Audio Engineering Group of the Centre for Digital Music at Queen Mary University London.
 His PhD, from Queen Mary University London, focused on sound effect synthesis and evaluation.
 He has since developed new methods and approaches for sound synthesis, from this understanding of the field.
 He received an MSc in Digital Music Processing from Queen Mary University of London, and a BSc in Artificial Intelligence and Computer Science from University of Edinburgh.

-PhD in Computer Science and Music, Queen Mary University of London.
+PhD in Computer Science and Audio, Queen Mary University of London.

 MSc (Dist.) in Digital Signal Processing, Queen Mary University of London.